 If prolapse doesn’t resolve itself, you should book a vet appointment.

-Most prolapse cases require steps to reduce swelling, remove the damaged tissue, and reposition the internal organs.
+Most prolapse cases require reducing swelling, removing the damaged tissue, and repositioning the internal organs.

-The vent opening may be needed to be sutured to reduce the chances of recurrent prolapse.
+The vent opening may need to be sutured to reduce the chances of recurrent prolapse.

 If your tortoise has a prolapse, separate it from other tortoises (if applicable).
-You should never keep a prolapsed tortoise with other animals.
+Never keep a prolapsed tortoise with other animals.
 Instead, place it in an isolated area.

 This will prevent further damage to the organs and tissues.
 Other tortoises might bite the prolapse if they see the swelling and coloration, so quarantining it will prevent injuries.
 This will also make it much easier for you to clean the prolapse site.

-Ensure that the isolated area doesn’t contain anything that could scratch or puncture the prolapse.
+Ensure the isolated area contains nothing that could scratch or puncture the prolapse.
 Line the tortoise’s temporary home with a soft blanket to prevent irritation and further damage.

 Clean The Prolapsed Area

-Flush the prolapse with clean, cool water to remove bacteria and reduce the swelling.
-Once the prolapse is clean, allow it to air dry as manipulation to the area could cause further swelling and edema.
+Flush the prolapse with clean, cool water to remove bacteria and reduce swelling.
+Once the prolapse is clean, allow it to air dry, as manipulation of the area could cause further swelling and edema.

 Reduce Swelling And Edema

-Minimize any swelling by using concentrated sugar content, like honey or granulated sugar.
-Leave it on the prolapse for 30 minutes before rinsing it off with cool water.
+Minimize any swelling using concentrated sugar, like honey or granulated sugar.
+Leave it on the prolapse for 30 minutes before rinsing it with cool water.